ED seizes bungalow, cash, luxury cars in money laundering case against alleged conman | Law-Order

 ''The ED has seized a luxurious beach front bungalow located in Chennai, Rs 82.5 lakhs cash, two kg gold, 16 luxurious cars and other high-end items in the Sukesh Chandrasekhar case,'' the agency said in a Twitter post.

+The ED said shoes included those from renowned brands such as Ferragamo, Chanel, Dior, Louis Vuitton and bags of the same brands and those from Hermes. ''The rugs in the house were Versace with Italian marble floors, dining table and expensive furniture,'' the statement said.

+''The searches resulted in the seizure of the said bungalow and 16 high-end luxury cars which includes Rolls Royce Ghost, Bentley Bentayga, Ferrari 458 Italia, Lamborghini Urus, Escalade and Mercedes AMG 63,'' it said.
-Chandrashekhar is also an accused in the infamous Election Commission (EC) bribery case and is lodged in the Rohini jail of the national capital.

-He was recently arrested by the Special Cell of the Delhi Police for allegedly extorting Rs 50 crore from a businessman based here.
+Chandrashekhar, who is lodged at the Rohini jail of the national capital at present, was recently arrested by the Special Cell of the Delhi Police in this alleged extortion case.

-According to police, one of the alleged associates of Chandrashekhar posed as a top government official and targeted the Delhi-based businessman claiming that legal action could be initiated against him in connection with a case.

-Chandrasekhar offered to help him through his ''high contacts'' and managed to extort Rs 50 crore from the victim, police had claimed.

-It was alleged that he took money from AIADMK (Amma) leader T T V Dhinakaran to bribe EC officials in connection with a dispute over the AIADMK ''two leaves'' poll symbol.
+It was alleged that he took money from AIADMK (Amma) leader T T V Dhinakaran to bribe EC officials in connection with the dispute over the AIADMK ''two leaves'' poll symbol.

 Chandrasekhar had allegedly struck a deal for Rs 50 crore to help the AIADMK (Amma) faction keep the ''two leaves'' symbol.
 An amount of Rs 1.3 crore was allegedly seized from his possession at the time of his arrest.